 - You may store data within your CRM or project management systems - most commonly in the form of file attachments.

 - Build the most comprehensive list of data possible.
-Make sure you record where data is stored.
+Make sure you record where data is stored and who has access to it.

 - Remember to include information stored outside of your business.
 For instance, your website is probably held on a server owned by a third-party hosting company, and you may use an external server for email or file storage purposes.